heri/studiozenkai/content/post/good-software-is-reliable-and-predictible.md

 We spent hours fixing a `TestLogger` in our CI pipeline, not because we love writing test mocks, but to ensure that when the build fails, it tells us *exactly* why.

-Likewise, we logged all interactions and steps in a log file, even if it would seem redundant for the end-user.
+Likewise, we logged all interactions and steps in a log file, even if it seems redundant for the end-user.

 ```csharp
 // Good software isn't always clever.
 It's explicit.